Eldorado (Electric Light Orchestra album): Concept

 Eldorado is the first complete ELO concept album; bandleader Jeff Lynne conceived the storyline before he wrote any music.
 The plot follows a Walter Mitty-like character who journeys into fantasy worlds via dreams, to escape the disillusionment of his mundane reality.
 Lynne began to write the album in response to criticisms from his father, a classical music lover, who said that Electric Light Orchestra's repertoire "had no tune".
-The influence of The Beatles is prevalent, especially in the melody of the verse of "Mister Kingdom" which to some degree resembles the Beatles' "Across the Universe".

 Recording

-Eldorado marks the first album on which Jeff Lynne hired an orchestra; on previous albums, he would overdub the strings.
+Eldorado marks the first album on which Jeff Lynne hired an orchestra; on previous albums band members would play strings using multitracked overdubbing.
 Louis Clark co-arranged, with Lynne (and keyboardist Richard Tandy), and conducted the strings.
 The group's three resident string players continued to perform on recordings, however, and can be heard most prominently on the songs "Boy Blue" and "Laredo Tornado".
 Mike de Albuquerque departed early on in the recording process, as touring made him feel separated from his family.
 Lynne plays most of, if not all, the bass tracks and backing vocals for the album, but de Albuquerque still featured on the final release as well as getting credited.
 Kelly Groucutt replaced him for the subsequent tour, when cellist Melvyn Gale also joined (replacing the departing Mike Edwards).
 "Eldorado Finale" is heavily orchestrated, much like "Eldorado Overture".
 Jeff Lynne said of the song, "I like the heavy chords and the slightly daft ending, where you hear the double bass players packing up their basses, because they wouldn't play another millisecond past the allotted moment."

 Cover design

-The cover was designed by John Kehe, simply of a frame of Dorothy's ruby slippers from the 1939 movie The Wizard of Oz.
+The cover, designed by John Kehe, is a mirrored still frame of Dorothy's ruby slippers from the 1939 movie The Wizard of Oz.